manojsatwase/devTinder/src/homework.md

 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes, except /user/login
 - Error Handling using app.use("/",(req,res,next) => {});

+- Create a free cluster on MongoDB official website (Mongo Atlas)
+- Install mongoose library
+- Connect your application to the database <"Connection-url">/devTinder
+- Call the connectDB function and connect to dababase before starting application on 3000

+- Create a userSchema & user Model